Love Takes On Many

 Maybe some of the hard sayings in the Bible are nothing more than God expressing tough love.

 One passage that comes to mind is Exodus 20:5:

 You shall not bow down to idols, nor serve them: for I the LORD your God am a jealous God, visiting the iniquity of the fathers upon the children unto the third and fourth generation of them that hate me.

 This statement is found four times in the Old Testament, and we don’t like it.
-I’m not sure we are suppose to like it but with a little thought we can understand it.
+I’m not sure we are supposed to like it but with a little thought, we can understand it.
 Maybe even learn to appreciate it.

 Admittedly, these words sound harsh.
 They don’t produce a Christmas-like warm fuzzy, and God is the one speaking.

 At first glance, it seems cruel, mean, petty, vengeful, and more.

 We also can’t explain it away.
 We can’t say the verse doesn’t say what it says.